-Prior to becoming Head of Department for Fashion, Textiles and Knitwear Design in 2013, Amanda was Principle Lecturer in Textile Design and led on the Chartered Society of Designers accreditation.
-While in this role she published the key text book Printed Textile Design with Lawrence King Publishers.
+Prior to becoming Head of Department for Fashion, Textiles and Knitwear Design in 2013, Amanda was Principal Lecturer in Textile Design and led on the Chartered Society of Designers accreditation.
+While in this role she published the key text book Printed Textile Design with Laurence King Publishers.
 Amanda has also maintained research interests and for the past ten years has worked with the lace archive which is held within the school and she leads the lace heritage research group.

 Amanda teaches across the Fashion, Textiles and Knitwear MA courses and is a supervisor for PhD students